isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

 title: Reserve your business name
 permalink: /start-a-business/reserve-your-business-name/
 third_nav_title: Key Steps to Start
+accordion-new:
+  - title: Apply for Business Name - Sole Proprietorship/Partnership
+    content: |
+      Here's what you need to know to apply for a business name for a Sole Proprietorship or Partnership.

+      **Application Fee**
+      - $15
+      - Additional $40 for provision of each alternate address (optional)

+      **Average Processing Time**
+      - Approved immediately if the name is available
+      - 14 - 60 days if the application needs to be reviewed by another agency
+      - Approved name will be reserved for 120 days

+      **Pre-requisites**
+      - All position holders must be at least 18 years old
+      - All owners are required to clear outstanding Medisave liabilities with CPF Board
+      - The owner(s) must be either a Singapore Citizen, Singapore Permanent Resident or an EntrePass Holder
+      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.

+      **Information/documents required**
+      - Proposed business name
+      - Description of main business activities
+      - Particulars of business owners and representatives (if applicable)
+  - title: Apply for Business Name - Limited Partnership
+    content: |
+      Here's what you need to know to apply for a business name for a Limited Partnership.

+      **Application Fee**
+      - $15
+      - Additional $40 for provision of each Alternate Address (optional)

+      **Average Processing Time**
+      - Approved immediately if the name is available
+      - 14 - 60 days if the application needs to be reviewed by another agency
+      - Approved name will be reserved for 120 days

+      **Pre-requisites**
+      - All position holders must be at least 18 years old
+      - All owners are required to clear outstanding Medisave liabilities with CPF Board
+      - The owners must be either a Singapore Citizen, Singapore Permanent Resident or an EntrePass Holder
+      - Must have at least one General Partner and one Limited Partner
+      - A local manager must be appointed if all the General Partners are not residing in Singapore
+      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.

+      **Information/documents required**
+      - Proposed business name
+      - Description of main business activities
+      - Particulars of business owners and representatives (if applicable)
+  - title: Apply for Business Name - Limited Liability Partnership
+    content: |
+      Here's what you need to know in order to apply for a business name for a Limited Liability Partnership (LLP).

+      **Application Fee**
+      - $15
+      - Additional $40 for provision of each Alternate Address (optional)

+      **Average Processing Time**
+      - Approved immediately if the name is available
+      - 14 - 60 days if the application needs to be reviewed by another agency
+      - Approved name will be reserved for 120 days

+      **Pre-requisites**
+      - All position holders must be at least 18 years old
+      - The partners must be either a Singapore Citizen, Singapore Permanent Resident or an EntrePass Holder
+      - Must have at least two partners
+      - A local manager who is residing in Singapore must be appointed
+      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.

+      **Information/documents required**
+      - Proposed business name
+      - Description of main business activities
+      - Particulars of business partners and representatives (if applicable)
+      - Local office address (where all communications to the LLP are sent)
+  - title: Apply for Business Name - Company
+    content: |
+      Here's what you need to know in order to apply for a business name for a Company.

+      **Application Fee**
+      - $15
+      - Additional $40 for provision of each Alternate Address (optional)

+      **Average Processing Time**
+      - Approved immediately if the name is available
+      - 14 - 60 days if the application needs to be reviewed by another agency
+      - Approved name will be reserved for 120 days

+      **Pre-requisites**
+      - All position holders must be at least 18 years old
+      - Must comprise of one local director who is either a Singapore Citizen, Singapore Permanent Resident or an EntrePass Holder, and residing in Singapore
+      - Must comprise of at least one director, one company secretary and one shareholder
+      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.

+      **Information/documents required**
+      - Proposed business name
+      - Description of main business activities
+      - Particulars of directors, company officers and shareholders
+      - Local office address (where all communications to the company are sent)
 ---

 ## Step 3: Reserve your business name